UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-standard.md

 heading on the page.

 ```
-title: Writing a Standard
+title: Writing a standard
 ```

-### A Standard MUST have a Description
+### A standard MUST have a description

 An overview for each standard must be included.
 This will add high level information about the collection of requirements that make up the standard.